-Don't entrust your own wellbeing in the hands of a person who is not reliable, or make your own happiness contingent on a mentally ill person "getting better".
+Don’t put your own fate and wellbeing in the hands of a person who is not reliable, or make your own happiness contingent on a mentally ill person “getting better”.

 Protect yourself and any children first.
 Remove yourself from any threatening or dangerous environment.